-What kind of people are able to build a self-help home?
+What kind of people can build a self-help home?
 We are looking for people who are:

 - Willing to work.
 It is not important that you have any knowledge of building a home.
 Our professionals lay out the work, teach you how to do it and make sure it is done right.
 Groups who finish the quickest are made up of people who realize their individual responsibilities to the group and do not expect others to do their work for them. - 2.
 Able to handle their debts.
 Practically everyone has debts.
 RD understands this and it is not necessarily an obstacle to getting a loan.
 However, if RD lends a family the money needed to build a home, they want to be sure that the family's debts are not excessive and that they pay them regularly. - 3.
 Able to sacrifice for the group.
 The group comes first, not the individual.
-Don't expect to get anything that the others aren't going to get on their homes.
-Remember that you are dependent on them and they on you.
-Vacations and holidays may well be spent working on your house, so be prepared. - 4.
-Interested in caring for and maintaining their new home.
-We are proud of the majority of families we have helped in this program.
-However, not every family has the pride in their home that RD, the community and the self-help organization expect.
+Don't expect to get anything that the others aren't going to get for their homes.
+Remember that you are dependent on them, and they are on you.
+Vacations and holidays may well be spent working on your house, so be prepared.

+4. Interested to care for and maintain their new home.
+We are proud of most families we have helped in this program.
+However, not every family has the pride in their home that RD, the community, and the self-help organization expect.
 Families who neglect their home damage the integrity of the program and reflect upon the organization negatively.

-It is our intention to insure the quality of self-help homes by educating families and working with them to maintain their property.
+It is our intention to ensure the quality of self-help homes by educating families and working with them to maintain their property.